MyKo101/MyKo101.github.io/content/authors/michael-barrowman/_index.md

 He is interested in Data Science, particularly using R and RStudio to their fullest potential, encouraging others to do the same and is an advocate for neat and reproducible coding practices.

-He lives in Merseyside, UK with his wife and two children.
-They enjoy walks down by the local canal, visiting castles & historic monuments and camping in rural Scotland.
+He lives in Merseyside, UK and he enjoy walks down by the local canal and to the park with his two children, visiting castles & historic monuments and camping.